soveng/website/src/content/concept/-index.md

       **The Philosophy**: We highly encourage trying bold ideas every week.
 It doesn't matter if it's half-broken or half-baked—just give it your best shot and show it on Friday.
 The point is to ship thin vertical slices and learn fast.

-      **The Celebration**: After demos, we have a [beefsteak-style](https://archive.is/S3LjP) standing barbecue (no pre-arranged seating) that encourages natural group mixing.
+      **The Celebration**: After demos, we have a [beefsteak-style](https://archive.is/S3LjP) standing barbecue (no pre-arranged seating) that invites relaxed, free-flowing conversation.
 Friends and family are invited to join, creating a bridge between the private program and the broader community.

       **The Impact**: Demo Day serves as a public ledger of progress.
 Six Fridays equal six checkpoints, creating proof-of-work encoded in weekly commits that prospective participants can review.
     image: 'demo-day.jpeg'